 During the retained income period of the QPRT, you'll go about your business as usual.
 This means that you'll be able to continue to live in the residence rent-free and take all appropriate income-tax deductions.
 You'll also be required to maintain and repair the property for the benefit of the ultimate beneficiaries of the QPRT.

 When the retained income period ends, the trustee of the QPRT must transfer ownership of the residence from the name of the trust into the names of your ultimate trust beneficiaries.
 This is done by recording a new deed from the name of the trust into the names of the trust beneficiaries in the land records where the property is located.

-A Qualified Personal Residence Trust, or QPRT for short, is a special type of irrevocable trust that is designed to hold and own your primary or secondary residence and remove its value from your taxable estate.
+- A QPRT is a trust designed to hold your primary or secondary residence and remove its value from your taxable estate.

 - You can transfer your residence into the trust today but retain ownership for the period you designate.